awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-lambda-variables.md

        // Retrieve the Job ID from the Lambda action var jobId = event["CodePipeline.job"].id;

-       // Retrieve the value of UserParameters from the Lambda action configuration in AWS CodePipeline,
+       // Retrieve the value of UserParameters from the Lambda action configuration in CodePipeline,
        // in this case it is the Commit ID of the latest change of the pipeline. var params = event["CodePipeline.job"].data.actionConfiguration.configuration.UserParameters;

        // The region from where the lambda function is being executed. var lambdaRegion = process.env.AWS_REGION;

-       // Notify AWS CodePipeline of a successful job var putJobSuccess = function(message) {
+       // Notify CodePipeline of a successful job var putJobSuccess = function(message) {
            var params = {
                jobId: jobId,